ckahlo/seccid/README.md

 ## Motivation?

-The experiment description of Exp.007/Blofeld gives an idea about the future challenge of security of sensor networks on space vehicles.
+The [experiment description (in German and English in the same document) of Exp.007/Blofeld](blob/main/docs/Exp007_Blofled%20MP12%20Experiment%20Description%20de_en.pdf) gives an idea about the future challenge of security of sensor networks on space vehicles.
 While lot's of other parts aren't published yet this repository should help to gain a deeper understanding of and easier development with I2C secure elements.

 ## Exmaple usage